VTvito/BARIS-IoT/README.md

   - `pandas`, `matplotlib`, `seaborn`, `scikit-learn` (for analysis and ML)
 - **Arduino IDE** to program the lock.
 - **Firebase Project** configured with Firestore, Auth, and Cloud Messaging.

+## How to..
+To run the project you just need to satisfy all the above requirements and create your own project on Firebase and include the .json file, then after release the .apk of app

 ![architecture](https://github.com/user-attachments/assets/5115c665-c0db-4a50-81e9-e8f2f0b23514)